vpavlenko/web-2024-template/README.md

 This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE.
 Replace it with your logic and deploy to web - in minutes.

-## Before we do this freaking tooling: a simple html app
+## A simple html app

+Before we dive into React, let's spend 10-20 minutes in a simpler setup.

 1. Install [Cursor IDE](https://www.cursor.com/).
 If you had it installed before, Cmd+Shift+P "Attempt Update" to get the latest update
 3. Press `Cmd+I` (`Ctrl+I`) and ask Cursor to make a simple website.
 Ask for any functionality and UI.
 Try asking in your language (Spanish, Polish etc.):